petzku/Aegisub-Scripts/README.md

 ### Encode Clip

+As of 0.6.0, depends on [petzku.util](#util), and has configuration support with DependencyControl.
+The mpv executable path can be specified here, as well as custom encoding options.

 **Requires `mpv` to work**.
-The mpv executable must be on your PATH.
+If the mpv executable is not on your PATH, its location must be specified via the configuration menu.
 Some resources for setting PATH on [Windows](https://docs.alfresco.com/4.2/tasks/fot-addpath.html), [macOS](https://apple.stackexchange.com/questions/51677/how-to-set-path-for-finder-launched-applications/51678), [Unix/Linux](https://unix.stackexchange.com/questions/286354/setting-path-environment-variable-for-desktop-launchers).
 Most Unix- and Unix-like systems will just install mpv on your system PATH anyway, so this shouldn't be a hassle.

 Encodes a clip of the current video, with audio, video, and hardsubs toggleable.
 Start and end time are determined from subtitle selection.
 The resulting file is saved in the same directory as the subtitle file, with a name based on the subtitle file's name and selection times.
 For example: `01 Dialogue.ass` -> `01 Dialogue_45.960-62.250.mp4`.
 In case you have no subtitle file open, it saves in a similar fashion in the video file's directory instead.